|UPDATED: May 21, 2023

 Migration to the area rose sharply in 1912 as word

-spread of Lanfair's bumper crops and free land.
+spread free land and Lanfair's bumper crops.
 Settlers, referred

 derisively by cattlemen as "nesters," established a post office, a